A $Z_4$ symmetric inverse seesaw model for neutrino masses and FIMP dark matter: Introduction

 \section{Introduction}

-The quest to discovery of new physics beyond the Standard Model (SM) has led to profound inquiries into both the origin of neutrino masses and the nature of dark matter (DM).
-Neutrino oscillation experiments have conclusively demonstrated that neutrinos possess non-zero masses and mix among different flavors~\cite{Kajita:2016cak,McDonald:2016ixn}.
-Existence of the DM is validated indirectly through astronomical and cosmological observations~\cite{Bertone:2004pz,Arbey:2021gdg,Cirelli:2024ssz}, yet its particle nature remains elusive.
-These compelling challenges have motivated the exploration of various theoretical frameworks that can simultaneously address neutrino masses and DM.
+The search for physics beyond the Standard Model (SM) requires an explanation of the origin of neutrino masses and the nature of DM.
+Neutrino oscillation experiments have firmly established that neutrinos are massive and undergo flavor mixing~\cite{Kajita:2016cak,McDonald:2016ixn}.
+The existence of DM is indicated indirectly through astronomical and cosmological observations~\cite{Bertone:2004pz,Arbey:2021gdg,Cirelli:2024ssz}.
+Yet, the underlying mechanisms explaining these phenomena remain unknown, motivating theoretical frameworks that can simultaneously explain neutrino masses and DM.

-Among the mechanisms proposed to generate neutrino masses, the seesaw mechanisms stand out due to their ability to naturally explain the smallness of neutrino masses by introducing heavy states of mass around $10^{14}$ GeV.
-The inverse seesaw mechanism, in particular, offers a compelling alternative by introducing additional singlet fermions and allowing for several TeV-scale mediators, thereby making the scenario testable at current and future collider experiments~\cite{Mohapatra:1986bd,CarcamoHernandez:2019eme,CentellesChulia:2020dfh}.
-This mechanism typically involves a richer fermion sector, which can also accommodate DM candidates under suitable symmetry protections\cite{Law:2012mj,Abada:2014zra,Mukherjee:2015axj,Abdallah:2019svm,Pongkitivanichkul:2019cvm,Mandal:2019oth,Gu:2019gzy,Fernandez-Martinez:2021ypo,Abada:2021yot,Zhang:2021olk,Gogoi:2023jzl}.
+Among the mechanisms proposed to explain neutrino masses, seesaw mechanisms are particularly compelling, as they naturally suppress neutrino masses through the introduction of new heavy states, whose masses are typically around $10^{14}$ GeV.
+The inverse seesaw mechanism offers a testable alternative, with mediators at the TeV scale, making it accessible to current and future collider experiments~\cite{Mohapatra:1986bd,Das:2012ze,Das:2019pua,CarcamoHernandez:2019eme,CentellesChulia:2020dfh}.
+This framework often extends the fermion sector, providing a natural setting for DM candidates when protected by appropriate symmetries~\cite{Law:2012mj,Abada:2014zra,Mukherjee:2015axj,Abdallah:2019svm,Pongkitivanichkul:2019cvm,Mandal:2019oth,Gu:2019gzy,Fernandez-Martinez:2021ypo,Abada:2021yot,Zhang:2021olk,Gogoi:2023jzl}.

-DM production mechanisms are broadly categorized into two scenarios: freeze-out~\cite{Zeldovich:1965gev,Scherrer:1985zt,Gondolo:1990dk,Steigman:2012nb,Schumann:2019eaa,Frumkin:2022ror, delaTorre:2023nfk} and freeze-in~\cite{Hall:2009bx,Elahi:2014fsa,Biswas:2016bfo,Bernal:2017kxu,Chianese:2018dsz,Becker:2018rve, Chianese:2019epo,Allahverdi:2019jsc,Cosme:2020mck, Yaguna:2023kyu, Abada:2023mib, Xu:2023xva}.
-While the freeze-out mechanism involves DM particles initially in thermal equilibrium with the SM plasma and subsequently decoupling as the universe expands, the freeze-in mechanism posits that DM particles were never in thermal equilibrium and their abundance was gradually accumulated through feeble interactions.
-The freeze-in scenario, often associated with Feebly Interacting Massive Particles (FIMPs), is particularly attractive as it does not require DM to have sizable couplings with the SM particles, thereby evading stringent experimental constraints.